-The buttock lift here in Houston and Webster helps our patients from Pearland and other nearby Texas communities to improve the contour, size and skin tone of their buttocks.
+The buttock lift here in Houston, Webster, and Pearland helps our patients improve the contour, size and skin tone of their buttocks.
 A buttock lift is often performed after a massive weight loss where the skin has been stretched beyond its natural range of elasticity, and has lost the ability to contract.

 The incisions are designed to be hidden by clothing and sportswear or to lie in normally occurring anatomic folds.
 Layered suture techniques are used to carefully close the area of incision in order to maintain the lift, tightening and smoothing the remaining skin.